MichielBbal/chat_with_documents/README.md

 # chat_with_documents
 Notebooks &amp; other stuff to chat with your documents.
-In progress.
-Working towards a tutorial(s).

-This will be a set of notebooks accompanied by tutorials, so you can build the knowledge required

-I now think of the following notebooks with explanations.
+I am working towards a tutorial, but it's still in progress.

+### Contents
-1. OpenAI API - to use ChatGPT and GPT-3.5 or other large language models (LLM's)
+1. OpenAI API - to use ChatGPT and GPT-3.5 or other large language models (LLM's)  (DONE)
-2. LangChain - to interact with documents and OpenAI (splitting text in chunks etc)
+2. Introduction to Langchain - (DONE)
+3. More Langchain (DONE)
+4. Vector databases with ChromaDB (DONE)
-3. Vector databases - Like Pinecone and Weaviate
+5. Vector databases with Weaviate (in progress)
-4. User Interface - streamlit or Panel or...
+6. User Interface - streamlit or Panel or...
-5. Alternatives to OpenAI like LLaMa or Vicuña or ...
+7. Alternatives to OpenAI like LLaMa or Vicuña or ...
-6. Chat with your data

 To do: multiple .pdf's or txt or other file formats